Cleve Backster: Biography

 He was born in Lafayette Township, New Jersey on February 27, 1924.
 Backster began his career as an Interrogation Specialist with the CIA, and went on to become Chairman of the Research and Instrument Committee of the Academy for Scientific Interrogation.
-He is the former director of the Backster School of Lie Detection in San Diego, California and was a polygraph instructor before his experiments on plants.
+He is the former director of the in San Diego, California and was a polygraph instructor before his experiments on plants.
 He got a D.Sc. in Complementary Medicine from Medicina Alternativa in 1996 and was on the faculty of the California Institute for Human Science Graduate School and Research Center founded by Hiroshi Motoyama which is unaccredited.
 He wrote the book Primary Perception: Biocommunication with Plants, Foods, and Human Cells which describes 36 years of his work and was published in 2003.
 He died on June 24, 2013, after a prolonged illness.

 Backster founded the CIA's polygraph unit shortly after World War II.
-The Backster School of Lie Detection is located in San Diego, California.
-The school was founded in New York City in 1960, shortly after Backster left his position with the Central Intelligence Agency.
-It trains policemen to use the polygraph or "lie detector" test.
+The Backster School of Lie Detection, originally founded in New York City in 1960 after Cleve Backster left his position with the Central Intelligence Agency, was located in San Diego, California.
+The school trained law enforcement officers in the use of the polygraph, or "lie detector," test.
+While the school is no longer operational, its legacy continues, as it has been taken over by PEAK Polygraph Training.